-The below list includes the specific rights afforded to both parties and their advisors during hearings for cases moving through the Title IX Grievance Procedures.
+The below list includes the specific rights afforded to both parties and their advisors during hearings for cases moving through this process.

-- Each party's questions will be asked, given that the hearing board has determined that the question is relevant. - The hearing will be conducted in real time via Zoom video-conferencing software, although it may occur with the parties located in a shared, physical space at the request of a party or the institution. - If a party does not have an advisor of choice at the hearing, the school will provide an advisor without fee or charge. - Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent. - The College does not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.
+- Each party's questions will be asked, given that the hearing board has determined that the question is relevant. - The hearing will be conducted in real time, although it may occur with the parties located in separate rooms or via an online video platform at the request of a party or the institution. - If a party does not have an advisor at the hearing, the school will provide an advisor without fee or charge. - Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.

+• The College does not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege.